The Candidate for Goddess: Reception

 Opinions for the plot of The Candidate for Goddess have varied.
 DeLorme and Animerica columnist Benjamin Wright commented favorably on the show's pacing.
-Both writers proclaimed that although the anime initially seemed "formaliac", it contained a generous amount of intricate mystery and character development.
+Both writers proclaimed that although the anime initially seemed formulaic, it contained a generous amount of intricate mystery and character development.
 Wright summarized, "Zero's trials and tribulations, his friendships and rivalries, and the mysteries of the G.O.A., the Ingrids, EX, and Zero's own past all worm their way into the viewer's mind and heart."
 Adversely, Beard did not feel the anime adaptation well-utilized the anime storyline template of mysterious aliens, an academic setting, a last line of defense, and other related devices.
 Liann Cooper of ANN similarly found the manga version of The Candidate for Goddess to suffer from "a bad case of the 'been there done that' syndrome" with regard to its plot and characters.
 Cooper additionally noted sloppy artwork, messy action scenes, and confusion when the narrative switches between the past and present.
 Beard admitted some "irritation regarding unnecessary internal plot inconsistencies", such as the characters constantly voicing the importance of having only male pilots despite the most elite pilot being female, or having no explanation for Kizna being the only catgirl among all the humans.